pooja-bhavani/CKA/Modules/module1/04-crd's.md

 ### Why?
 Kubernetes allows only one storage version because the version is used to store objects in etcd.
 If two versions are marked as storage, Kubernetes does not know which format to use.

+## Summary

+CRDs and Operators in Kubernetes v1.35 provide powerful ways to extend Kubernetes functionality:

+- **CRDs** define custom resources with enhanced validation using CEL
+- **Operators** automate complex application management using the operator pattern
+- **v1.35 enhancements** include better validation, conversion webhooks, and status management
+- **Common operators** like Prometheus, Cert-Manager, and ArgoCD are essential tools
+- **Troubleshooting** requires systematic approach using kubectl commands and events